domaica/group4_project1/README_proposal_2.md

 2. Plot / Map
 3. Check USA places with more wind productivity
 4. Plot / Map
+5. Check USA places with hydropower (dams) and where are they located
+6. Plot / Map
-5. Check city/county for solar radiation optimum places
+7. Check city/county for solar radiation optimum places
-6. Check city/county for wind turbines optimum places
+8. Check city/county for wind turbines optimum places
-7. Check intersection / correlation between both datasets (wind / solar)
+9. Check intersections / correlations
-8. Decide on whether to make separate choices between solar and wind or a single set depending on the correlation.
+10. Decide on whether to make separate choices among criteria or a single set depending on the correlation.
-9. Get final results
+11. Get final results/conclusions
-10. Plot in the map

 **DATASETS TO BE USED**